a19hu/Celebrare/README.md

 # Celebrare
-A new Flutter project made for an internship at [Celebrare](https://celebrare.in/).
+A new Flutter project made for an internship assignment at [Celebrare](https://celebrare.in/).

 ## Project Logo
 <div align="center">